• Skip to primary navigation

 Turn off heat and serve warm or at room temperature.
 As the porridge cools, with will thicken making it easier to scoop.

-Highly recommended Optional step - cut up a loaf of Lebanese pita bread (affiliate link) and place the pieces onto a lined baking sheet, bake in a preheated 180C (350F) oven until golden brown.
+Highly recommended Optional step - cut up a loaf of Lebanese pita bread and place the pieces onto a lined baking sheet, bake in a preheated 180C (350F) oven until golden brown.

-Use the oven-baked pita bread to scoop up the mujadara hamra to eat.
-Note that if you are gluten-free, use your preferred gluten-free pita bread, or check out this gluten-free pita chips recipe.
+Use the oven-baked pita bread to scoop up the mujadara safra to eat.
+Note that if you are gluten-free, use your preferred gluten-free pita bread, and make this gluten free pita chip recipe.

 red lentils simmering with bubbles in a black pan